Work Environment

 Many will seek out positions where there is direct contact with the public in some advisory role, whether a receptionist or a counsellor.
 Social people are motivated by an interest in different types of people and like diversity in their work environments.
 Many are drawn towards careers in the caring professions and social welfare area, whilst others prefer teaching and other 'informing' roles.

-Entry - Fund Supervisor
+Entry / Progression - Fund Supervisor

 The most relevant degree subjects include business, management, accounts, commerce, and marketing.
 Increasingly sought is an engineering mindset.
 Although a degree may sometimes be required, experience and track record are often as important to an employer.